 Work by Rada et al. (2016) has shown that the tensile strain at the bottom of the asphalt layer is highly correlated with pavement structural indices such as SCI300 or DSI that can be obtained from TSD measurements (see Equation 5 earlier).
-Figure 14 shows an example of the estimated tensile strain profile for I26 west (corrected to a reference temperature of 70°F).
-Thresholds of 100 and 200 microstrains, respectively, have been used to separate between good, fair, and poor structural conditions (although these thresholds are somewhat arbitrary, the 100 microstrain was chosen because it is the recommended microstrain for dynamic modulus testing of asphalt specimens to limit specimen damage).
+Figure 18 shows an example of the estimated tensile strain profile for SR16 east (corrected to a reference temperature of 70°F).
+Thresholds of 100 and 300 microstrains, respectively, have been used to separate between good, fair, and poor structural conditions (although these thresholds are somewhat arbitrary, the 100 microstrain was chosen because it is the recommended microstrain for dynamic modulus testing of asphalt specimens to limit specimen damage).
 Again, the threshold should be based on the AC layer thickness and should be adjusted with experience.

 Another advantage of the strain approach is that it can be used with a locally calibrated fatigue life equation to provide a better estimate of the remaining fatigue life of the pavement section than the estimate obtained using the generic Equation 11.
-This provides a link between the TSDmeasured condition with an estimate of the remaining structural life of the pavement as illustrated in Figure 16.
-Practical implementation of this procedure would be in the development of a structural index relationship with remaining fatigue life as illustrated in Figure 17 for DSI.
+This provides a link between the TSD-measured condition with an estimate of the remaining structural life of the pavement as illustrated in Figure 19.
+Practical implementation of this procedure would be in the development of a structural index relationship with remaining fatigue life as illustrated in Figure 20 for DSI.

-Figure 15.
-Estimated tensile strain at bottom of asphalt layer on I26 west.
+Figure 18.
+Estimated tensile strain at bottom of asphalt layer on SR16 east.

-Figure 16.
+Figure 19.
 Link between DSI and estimated pavement fatigue life.

-Figure 17.
+Figure 20.
 Fatigue life curves for TSD DSI.

-RESEARCH QUESTION 5: HOW CAN WE INCORPORATE TSD MEASUREMENTS INTO A PMS?
+RESEARCH QUESTION 6: HOW CAN WE INCORPORATE TSD MEASUREMENTS INTO A PMS?

 The Virginia Department of Transportation (VDOT) pavement management decision process is used to illustrate how TSD measurements could be used into a PMS.
-VDOT uses a set of pavement management decision matrices with distresses as inputs and treatment activities as outputs.
+VDOT uses a set of payement management decision matrices with distresses as inputs and treatment activities as outputs.
 Different matrices are used for the following roadway classifications: Interstate Routes, Primary Routes, Secondary Routes, and Unpaved Roads, in addition to the following pavement types: bituminous-surfaced (BIT), bituminous-surfaced composite pavements (with jointed concrete pavement below the surface, BOJ), bituminous-surfaced composite pavements (with continuously reinforced concrete pavement below the surface, BOC), continuously reinforced concrete (CRC), and jointed concrete pavements (JCP).
-The decision process is a two-phase approach (Figure 18).
+The decision process is a two-phase approach (Figure 21).
 In 2008, this two-phase approach was modified to include structural condition and truck traffic volumes, and the enhanced decision tree was integrated into the process.
 One of the main features of the approach is that the addition of the pavement structural information did not alter the core of the decision process already in place but provided an additional step that can be used when pavement structural condition is available.
 If structural information becomes unavailable, the decision process can revert to the core process already in place.
 VDOT currently uses the following five treatment categories (from do nothing to heavier treatments): Do Nothing (DN), Preventive Maintenance (PM), Corrective Maintenance (CM), Rehabilitation Maintenance (RM), and Reconstruction (RC).
 At the preliminary treatment stage, one of these five categories is selected based on the condition index and the decision matrices.
 In the enhanced decision process, based on the structural condition (and traffic level and construction history), the selected preliminary treatment can be either retained or modified to a heavier or lighter treatment.
+Additional details of the proposed PMS approach can be seen in the pooled fund summary report (Katicha et al. 2017).

-Figure 18.
+Figure 21.
 DOT two-phase decision process (Virginia Department of Transportation, 2008).